renderedtext/semaphore-docs-new/source/docs/about-boosters.md

 Semaphore runs your test files on multiple machines, e.g. if you have 100 test files and each takes 1 minute to execute, if Semaphore runs them across 10 jobs, you should get results in 10 times faster.

 In practice, test files have different runtimes, so packing them across jobs in a way that each job takes roughly same amount of time to complete is essential for optimizing your build time.
 Semaphore Boosters know how to pack your test files into separate jobs based on their duration.
 They do this based on a history of runtimes for all the files in your test suite.

+To be able to use Boosters in your projects, please [contact us](https://semaphoreci.com/support).
+We will enable you the feature right away.

 ### Trying out Boosters

 To set up Boosters, go to your project page.
 Below the list of branches, you will find the Go to Boosters button.

 When you click on that button, you will land on the Insights page.
 Scroll to *Build time improvements* and select your framework.
 Next, pick a branch, and start a test build.
 Once we start the build, everything will be sandboxed to this branch, so your project configuration will not be affected.

 In this test build, Semaphore split your test suite across 32 jobs to get the results as quickly as possible.

 Once the build is finished, Semaphore will recommend the optimal number of jobs required to make your build as fast as possible.
 Select the number of jobs that works best for you, and click on *Append parallel jobs*.

 You can now go to Project settings and remove the manually set up job.
 It will be replaced by the Booster job with parallel jobs.
 Boosters will now automatically parallelize each new build.

 If you would like to be guided through setting up Boosters by one of our engineers, you can [schedule a Boosters demo](https://semaphoreci.com/landers/boosters-rails).